Jaimss/moducore/README.md

 We offer support at James' Discord ([discord.jaims.dev](https://discord.jaims.dev)).
 The [wiki](https://github.com/Jaimss/moducore/wiki) is also very detailed and provides information about the plugin as well as the Devloper API.
 If you do have any questions, please join the discord and ask away!

-##### Special Thanks
-I also want to add a thanks to [Matt](https://github.com/ipsk).
-I used a lot of the [MF/Triumph](https://github.com/TriumphDev) libs that he wrote in this plugin and they are all amazing and have made development so much easier!